 8 factors to consider while converting your credit card payments to EMI

-Purchasing high-value items, including gadgets, consumer electronics, or home accessories, has become much easier nowadays due to the availability of flexible payment options.
+Purchasing high-value items like gadgets, consumer electronics, or household accessories, has become much easier nowadays due to the availability of flexible payment options.

 1. EMI conversion option is not available on all credit cards, check your availability from the bank.